bakkot/transcribe-to-gdocs/README.md

 # Transcribe to Google Docs

 This project lets you transcribe your audio input to Google Docs using Google's Cloud Speech API.
+You can edit the document in realtime (with a lag of a few seconds).
+If you don't need the ability to edit transcripts in realtime, you may prefer to use one of the many other, more polished transcription services.

 The Cloud Speech API is not free, so you will need to provide your own credentials to use this project.